Gaias2-ICSC/Gaias2-ICSC.github.io/benchsim/deliverable.md

 These simulations have been performed on local servers in the G. Romano Laboratory at the Department of Physics of the University of Salerno.
 In total, 30 TB of disk space are used to store them.
 Approximately 500k HSPEC06 hours have been consumed.

-All codes and containers employed for the generation of the CORSIKA events is available on <a href = "https://github.com/Gaias2-ICSC/corsikasim"> git </a>.
+All codes and containers employed for the generation of the CORSIKA events is available on <a href = "https://github.com/Gaias2-ICSC/corsikasim">github</a>.